EduardoMVAz/Enigma_Encrypter/README.md

 #### Encryption

-* First, letters are transformed into one hot, so each letter is a vector $V_{27,1}$, with zeros in all lines but the one representing its position in the order "abcdefghijklmnopqrstuvwxyz ", with a space at the end.
-So a complete message is a matrix with the concatanated vectors of each letter:
+* First, letters are transformed into one hot, a vector $V_{27,1}$, with zeros in all rows but the one representing its position in the order "abcdefghijklmnopqrstuvwxyz " (with a space at the end).
+Therefore, a complete message is a matrix with the concatanated vectors of each letter:

 $$
 Letter A =